Curious about how to make a DIY t-shirt with heat transfer vinyl?

 How to cut heat transfer vinyl (HTV) with your Silhouette Cameo

-I’ll be using Siser EasyWeed vinyl (check out the Silhouette cut settings here).
+I’ll be using Siser EasyWeed vinyl.
 If you’re using a different type of HTV, make sure to read the manufacturer’s instructions for the cutter settings.
+If you have another Silhouette machine (like the Silhouette Portrait 2 or the Silhouette Curio) the instructions are basically the same.

 Okay, let’s load our design into Silhouette Studio and get it cut.